RikkuX491/phase-1-javascript-fundamentals-bonus-lab/README.md

 ## Assignment

-There are five challenges we need you to solve.
+There are six challenges we need you to solve.
 Code your solution in `index.js`.
 We'll provide some brief instructions here, but you should really rely on the test failure messages to guide your code.

 ## Instructions

-1. Create a variable called `username` that is defined using `let` and is set to a `string` with the text "alice123".
+1. Create a variable called `username` that is declared using `const` and is set to a `string` with the text "alice123".

-2. Create a variable called `password` that is defined using `let` and is set to a `string` with the text "flatironschool".
+2. Create a variable called `password` that is declared using `const` and is set to a `string` with the text "flatironschool".

+3. Create a variable called `isAuthorized` that is declared using `let`.
+Then, write an `if` statement that will check if the value of `username` is strictly equal to "alice123" and the value of `password` is strictly equal to "flatironschool".
+If this `if` statement's condition is true, set the value of `isAuthorized` to a `boolean` with the value of `true`.
+Otherwise, the value of `isAuthorized` should be set to a `boolean` with the value of `false`.
+To do this, after the `if` statement ends, write an `else` clause that will set the value of `isAuthorized` to a `boolean` with the value of `false`.

-3. Write a ternary expression that will evaluate to the `string` "Welcome alice123!" if the value of `username` is strictly equal to "alice123" and the value of `password` is strictly equal to "flatironschool".
+4. Write a ternary expression that will evaluate to the `string` "Welcome alice123!" if the value of `username` is strictly equal to "alice123" and the value of `password` is strictly equal to "flatironschool".
 Otherwise, the ternary expression should evaluate to the string "Invalid username or password!"
 Store the result of the ternary expression into a variable called `loginValidationPhrase` that is declared using `const`.
 For the "Welcome alice123!" string, you must use string concatenation to combine the following parts of the string together in this exact order: The "Welcome " string, the `username` variable, and the "!" string.

 Hint: You can concatenate strings with the `+` operator.

-4. Create a variable called `randomNumber` that is defined using `const` and is set to a `number` that is a random integer (whole number) between 1 and 10.
+5. Create a variable called `randomNumber` that is declared using `const` and is set to a `number` that is a random integer (whole number) between 1 and 10.

 Hint: You can use `Math.random()` to generate a floating-point random number that's greater than or equal to 0 and less than 1.
 You can use `Number.parseInt()` to convert a floating-point number to an integer.

-5. Create a variable called `luckyNumberPhrase` that is defined using `const` and is set to a `string` that begins with "Your lucky number is " followed by the value of the `randomNumber` variable and "!".
+6. Create a variable called `luckyNumberPhrase` that is declared using `const` and is set to a `string` that begins with "Your lucky number is " followed by the value of the `randomNumber` variable and "!".
 For example, if `randomNumber` has the value of 7, the value of `luckyNumberPhrase` should be "Your lucky number is 7!"
 You must use string interpolation to combine the following parts of the string together in this exact order: The "Your lucky number is " `string`, the `randomNumber` variable, and the "!" `string`.

 Hint: You can interpolate variables and other JavaScript expressions inside template literals, which are simply strings wrapped in backticks `` rather than single or double quotes.
 Template literals enable us to interpolate the value of a variable into a string by wrapping the variable in curly braces preceded by a dollar sign like this: ${yourVariable}.